arnelenero/react-entities/README.md

 ```
 entity.setState( changes )
 ```
 where `changes` is an object whose properties are shallowly merged with the current state, thus overriding the old values.
-Unlike React's `setState()`, this one doesn't have to support updater function as argument given that the `state` value available within the action itself is *always* up-to-date.

 ## Creating Entity Hooks